PdxCodeGuild/Full-Stack-Day-Class/demos/proposal.md

 Image and Mashup data models will be stored and searched using Django Models in a PostgreSQL database.

-Mashup image data will be exposed as JPEG files via a ID-lookup endpoint, but piped directly from the DB.
+Mashup image data will be exposed as JPEG files via a ID-lookup endpoint, but piped directly out of the DB from a Django model lookup.

 Front-end HTML will be generated using Django templates with fixed CSS layout and style. jQuery will be used to provide interactive feedback on upload of images.
+Mashups for the gallery will be found via a Django model query against the existing Mashups.

-Image upload will be handled via multi-part POST, and funneled directly into the DB, including image data.
+Image upload will be handled via multi-part POST, only JPEG upload will be supported, and funneled directly into the DB via Django models, including image data.

 Component Image selection code will pick the least-recently uploaded un-paired Image for mashing-up.